amy-mac/thatamy.com/README.md

-Personal website/blog created with Jekyll
+Personal website/blog.
+Built with 11ty and hosted on Netlify.